intel/llvm/sycl/doc/design/DeviceIf.md

 ### Changes to the device headers

-The device headers implement the [sycl\_ext\_oneapi\_device\_if][1] extension using these predefined macros and leverage `if constexpr` to discard statements in the "if" or "else" body when the device does not have the associated aspect.
+The device headers implement the [sycl\_ext\_intel\_device\_architecture][2] extension using these predefined macros and leverage `if constexpr` to discard statements in the "if" or "else" body when the device does not match one of the listed architectures.
 The following code snippet illustrates the technique:

 ```
 namespace sycl {
+namespace ext::intel::experimental {

+enum class architecture {
+  x86_64,
+  intel_gpu_bdw,
+  intel_gpu_skl,
+  intel_gpu_kbl
+  // ...
+};

+} // namespace ext::intel::experimental

 namespace detail {

 #ifndef __SYCL_TARGET_INTEL_X86_64__